shadowhunter100/SuperbSurvivorsContinued/README.md

 ## Why no new features?
 * A functional NPC spawning framework is all I plan for this continuation.
-* The intention is to make this mod extensible, so that others can continue to work on their own things as they please without worrying about breakage and overlaps.
+* ~The intention is to make this mod extensible, so that others can continue to work on their own things as they please without worrying about breakage and overlaps.~
+  * SS/SSC is simply not extensible due to how it was written.
 * There are already many issues with the mod itself that it is questionable all of the issues can be fixed.

 In other words, I don't have the time nor will to make a "super" All-in-One platform mod with RPG quest support and a storyline.